 In my nine years as Prime Minister I have not become more cynical about idealism.
 I have simply become more persuaded that the distinction between a foreign policy driven by values and one driven by interests, is wrong.
 Globalisation begets interdependence.
 Interdependence begets the necessity of a common value system to make it work.
 Idealism becomes realpolitik.

 That is why I say this struggle is one about values.
 Our values are our guide.
 Our values are worth struggling for.
 They represent humanity’s progress throughout the ages.
 At each point we have had to fight for them and defend them.
 As a new age beckons, it is time to fight for them again.

 If Latour sees a plural world then Blair is with the modernists 110%.
 Running through this is the drive to construct a single world based on the truth – although Blair is remarkably vague on what ‘our values’ are.

-In The Passions and the Interests Albert Hirschman argues that the language of interests was developed in the seventeenth and eighteenths centuries as a check on the passions while the passions may be unlimited a concern with interests may place a restraint on those passions.
+In The Passions and the Interests Albert Hirschman argues that the language of interests was developed in the seventeenth and eighteenths centuries as a check on the passions: the passions may be unlimited and a concern with interests can place a restraint on those passions.
 The pursuit of values is inherently unlimited.
 In these writings there are no concerns with resources or even with priorities, more fundamentally there is no discussion of how you balance different values Blair is a firm believer in the view that all good things go together.
 Essentially he does what Schmitt accuses liberals of – replacing politics with ethics.

 One of the key rhetorical strategies is what might be called axiomatic interdependence – everything is connected to everything else – so there is no option so we have no choice but to react.
-The problem is that this isn’t true, not everything is connected and it is difference in exposure generate different positions which again produces politics.
+The problem is that this isn’t true, not everything is connected and it is differences in exposure generate different positions which again produces politics.
 The global is local at all points.

 In the next post I’ll take up some of these implications.